toyosichristie/LITA_CAPSTONE_CUSTOMERDATA/README.md

 # LITA_CAPSTONE_CUSTOMERDATA

-## Project Title- Sales Performance Analysis for a Retail Store
+## Project Title-Customer Segmentation for a Subscription Service
 ### Project Overview
   In this project, the task is to analyse customer data for a subscription service to identify segments and trends.
 To explore the dataset and understand customer behaviour, track subscription types and identify key trends in cancellations and renewals.